jack-meis/data-analytics-template/data/README.md

 Folder for all raw data that was scraped, extracted, or imported

+### processing

+Folder for all raw data that is currently in the process of being converted into clean data
+Files do not have to pass through the processing folder before going into the cleaned data folder

 ### cleaned

 Folder for all cleaned data that has been cleaned and processed